 Getting ready to talk

-It might be best to ready yourself first, think about the challenges you've faced and your own understanding of what's going on for you.
-You can make this easier by first meeting with a psychologist, talking and creating a space to discuss how you might go about raising it with your child.
+It might be best to ready yourself first, think about the challenges you’ve faced and what’s going on for you.
+Parental Mental illness and children can make easier by first meeting with a psychologist, talking and creating a space to discuss how you might go about raising it with your child.
 You might want to write down what you are going to say.
-You can also think about how you've discussed your symptoms with other family members and questions that your child has raised in the past.
-Also consider your child's temperament, age and degree of understanding before speaking with them.
+You can also think about how you’ve discussed your symptoms with other family members and questions that your child has raised in the past.
+Also consider your child’s temperament, age and degree of understanding before speaking with them.

 There are many resources online that you can look through for insight to assist you & your child in communicating effectively about mental illness.